Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The `subject` argument of `dispatch.notify()` specifies which Promise is being resolved.
 It is always translated into a `PromiseID`.

+The `Resolution` values of `dispatch.notify()` may contain slots, which are translated just like `Message.args`.

-`dispatch.notify()` will be sent to all Vats which had subscribed to hear about the resolution of that Promise [TODO: document ordering relevance/constraints].
+`dispatch.notify()` will be sent to all Vats which had subscribed to hear about the resolution of that Promise.
 The Decider vat for a Promise will not generally subscribe themselves, since they are the ones causing the Promise to become resolved, so they have no need to hear about it from the kernel.

-The `Resolution` values of `dispatch.notify()` may contain slots, which are translated just like `Message.args`.

-TODO: After a Vat receives notice of a Promise being resolved, we might choose to remove that promise from the vat's C-List, and forbid the Vat from ever mentioning that promise again.
+C-List Promise entries are retired upon resolution.

 A Vat might be informed that one Promise has been resolved to another Promise (`ResolutionData::Forward`).
 This new Promise might be local, or imported.